 Workshop tips

 You can either do this as a group, working through each step one at a time, or you can ask different people to add the touch points they are most familiar with to the map in parallel.
-For example:

 - Marketing could add the emails the user receives